An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Disposal Options

-The safe disposal of filled sharps containers is essential for both personal safety and environmental protection.
-To properly dispose of your container, contact local authorities or healthcare providers to find out the specific options available in your area – this may include public hazardous waste collection sites, drop-off points or mail-back programs.
+To properly dispose of your container, contact local authorities or healthcare providers to find out the specific options available in your area.
+This may include public hazardous waste collection sites, drop-off points, or mail-back programs.
 It is important to note that sharps should never be put in regular trash bins.

 Step 4: Handling Accidents and Injuries Related to Sharps